Last Updated on: September 21, 2023 by Crystal Uys

 Proper nutrition is just as essential for your cat as for you.
 Like humans, a poor diet for your cat can lead to obesity, diseases, malnutrition, and even premature death.
 The problem is that many cat owners don’t have the time to study feline nutrition, so they pick the first food they find in the grocery store and hope it will give their pet the nutrients it needs to thrive.
 Choosing the perfect diet for your cat requires more effort, so we’ve put together this article to help remove some of the guesswork of proper feline nutrition.

-Please keep reading to find our reviews of the 12 best cat foods, including the best wet and freeze-dried raw options on the market today.
+Please keep reading to find our reviews of the best cat foods of the year, including the best wet and freeze-dried raw cat food options on the market today.

 A Quick Comparison of Our Favorites in 2023